(data choirs: marginalia)

 Quiet again.
 And the only sound the everlasting sound of air moving and moving the night migrants in circles around the world.

-November-soundways | Quiet | Irregular Visitors
+November | Quiet | Irregular Visitors

 ’Tis better than the Eider Duck’s / Deep Pillow – to have shared -, c.
 1864 (Fr764A)

 In November 1864 the Snell meteorological record reports a median temperature of 38º F, with the thermometer rising to a high of 62º F and falling to a low of 10.8º F. Rain and snow-melt totaled just over 6 inches; and 9 inches of new snow fell.
 Stratus clouds were abundant, along with large numbers of nimbus clouds and occasional fog.
 Winds from the NW and W prevailed across the month, though SW and S winds also visited.
 November opened with three fine, cold days (Nov.
 1, 2, 3), followed by a day of rain (Nov.
 4), and another of snow and wind (Nov.
 5).
 After the rhythmic alternating of fine and rainy days between Nov.
 6 and Nov.
 10, clouds on Nov.
 11 and wind on Nov.
 12 presaged a violent snowstorm on Nov.
 13, followed by two more days of drifting snow.
+Much of the second half of November was cloudy.

 Bird species in November’s scatterplot number under 70.